Italy privacy watchdog blocks ChatGPT, citing data breach - KTVZ

 The AI systems that power such chatbots, known as large language models, are able to mimic human writing styles based on the huge trove of digital books and online writings they have ingested.

-The agency’s statement noted that ChatGPT faced a loss of data on March 20 “regarding the conversations of users and information related to the payment of the subscribers for the service.”
+The agency’s statement cites the EU’s General Data Protection Regulation and noted that ChatGPT suffered a data breach on March 20 involving “users’ conversations” and information about subscriber payments.

-OpenAI earlier announced that it had to take ChatGPT offline on March 20 to fix a bug that allowed some people to see the titles, or subject line, of other users’ chat history.
+OpenAI earlier announced that it had to take ChatGPT offline on March 20 to fix a bug that allowed some people to see the titles, or subject lines, of other users’ chat history.

 “Our investigation has also found that 1.2% of ChatGPT Plus users might have had personal data revealed to another user,” the company said.
 “We believe the number of users whose data was actually revealed to someone else is extremely low and we have contacted those who might be impacted.”